 - Supervised rest breaks

 - Extra time of up to 25%

 - Extra time of up to 50%

 - Extra time of over 50%

 - Reader/Computer reader

 - Read aloud.

 - Scribe/Voice Activated software.

 - Word processor.

 - Transcript.

 - Prompter.

 - Oral Language Modifier.

 - Live speaker for pre-recorded examinations components.

 - Sign Language Interpreter.

 - Practical Assistant.

 - Alternative accommodation away from the centre

 - Other arrangements for candidates with disabilities:

 - Amplification equipment; Braille; closed circuit TV; colour naming by the invigilator for candidates who are Colour Blind; Coloured overlays; low vision aid/magnifier; optical character reader scanners.

-- separate invigilation with the centre.
+- Alternate Rooming Arrangement.

+- The SENCO engages with annual training to fully implement any changes made to JCQ guidance.